To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 The stock market is so rocky that you can't even be confident of coming out well over 10 years.
 That's why it's a very long-term investment.

-Peer-to-peer lending is lower risk, because it's easier to predict what might go wrong with a basket of borrowers in a recession, and set interest rates accordingly.
+Peer-to-peer lending, like bank lending, is lower risk, because it's easier to predict what might go wrong with a basket of borrowers in a recession, and set interest rates accordingly.

 - The type of lending.